PaaS-TA/paas-ta-container-platform-guide-eng/use-guide/source-control/paas-ta-container-platform-source-control-use-guide.md

 <br>

-2. All the user ID, name, created date, and modification dates based on the operator on top in the proceeded screen's list.
+2. All the user ID, name, created date, and modification dates based on the operator on top of the proceeded screen's list.
 In addition, it is possible to check whether administrators and users are using it on the right side of the list.
 ![image](https://user-images.githubusercontent.com/67407365/147021423-54819e22-10d6-405d-abfd-386227331333.png)

 <br>